 If you have any questions about when to use short lighting or broad lighting, let us know in the comments.

-Also, we love good news, so if our portrait lighting tips have helped you to understand how to manipulate light for flattering portraits, share that too.
+Also, I love good news, so if my portrait lighting tips have helped you to understand how to manipulate light for flattering portraits, share that too.